The Best Comfort Food in London

 It’s cold and dark and you’ve been relying on the little light inside your oven to brighten up your evenings.
 Yes, homemade comfort food deserves all the hype, BUT (no offence) these London restaurants can do it better than your family recipe.

-Spend the money on these warming delights instead of the heating.
+Spend your money on these warming delights instead of the heating.
 Let rich pastas and decadent Chinese food work their magic.
 We bring you the best comfort food in the capital…

 The Best Comfort Food in London

 No roundup of comfort food can begin without Italian, and in this case we call in the big guns: the legendary Padella, known for its standout homemade pasta dishes, tiny prices and gigantic queues.
-The menu features a handful of simple antipasti and ten pasta dishes, with everything from the simple-but-perfect tagliarini with slow-cooked tomato sauce to a more experimental chicken liver, sage and marsala pappardelle dish.
+The menu features a handful of simple antipasti and eight pasta dishes, with everything from the simple-but-perfect tagliarini with dry chilli, garlic and pangrattato to a more experimental stracci with sweet onion, thyme and gorgonzola fonduta.
 The ingredients, flavours and flair are undoubtedly Italian, but with a smattering of the best of British (it is around the corner from Borough Market, after all) – Cobble Lane Cured ‘nduja and salami are made in London, and ravioli are stuffed with Neal’s Yard ricotta.
 6 Southwark St, London SE1 1TQ

-Yes.
-It has finally happened.
-NYC’s best-loved vegan restaurant has arrived in London, finally quelling vegan Londoners’ envious Instagram scrolls of the infamous burgers and salads at by CHLOE.
+NYC’s best-loved vegan restaurant arrived in London last year, finally quelling vegan Londoners’ envious Instagram scrolls of the infamous burgers and salads at by CHLOE.
 The entire menu is vegan comfort food paradise: Guac Burgers, Quinoa Taco Salads, Avocado Pesto Pasta, Sweet Potato Fries… The restaurant is also free of artificial flavours and preservatives, a claim to which the beetroot ketchup and chipotle aioli testify mightily.
-Your celebration of Pesto Meatballs made with portobellos and Spicy Thai Salad with apricot-siracha glazed tempeh should be two-fold as by CHLOE. has now opened two London locations.
-The Covent Garden and Tower Bridge locations also celebrate the individual flavours of the city with a special Fish n’ Chips (crispy tofu), Royal Roast (sea salt roasted celery root) and, of course, sticky toffee pudding with coconut whipped cream.
+Your celebration of Pesto Meatballs made with portobellos and Spicy Thai Salad with apricot-siracha glazed tempeh should be three-fold as by CHLOE. has now opened three London locations.
+The Covent Garden, Oxford Circus and Tower Bridge locations also celebrate the individual flavours of the city with a special Fish n’ Chips (crispy tofu).
 A host of sweet treats will have you staring at the glass case for ages, but don’t overlook the freezer where you’ll find Push Pops: mini ice creams with toppings including Chocolate topped with Chlostess cupcakes, Salted Caramel topped with banana bread, Matcha Coconut with matcha chocolate babka and Birthday Cake topped with funfetti and rainbow frosting.
 One Tower Bridge, Tower Bridge Road, London SE1 2SD / 4-5 Langham Pl, Oxford St, Marylebone, London W1B 3DG / Drury House, 34-43 Russell Street, London WC2B 5HA.